Why should I join the Cybersecurity Talent Initiative?

 The Cybersecurity Talent Initiative consists of two parts:

-First, participants will complete a two-year placement with a partnering federal agency.
+- Participants will complete a two-year placement with a partnering federal agency.

 How do I receive student loan assistance?

-In the first year of private sector employment, employers will pay an amount equal to principal and interest monthly.
+Participants are expected to complete two years of federal service and two years of employment with one of the participating private sector companies in order to receive loan assistance.
+During the first year of private sector employment, employers will pay an amount equal to principal and interest monthly.
 After the first year of employment, employers will pay 1/3 of the total remaining principal, then repeat paying the principal and interest monthly throughout the second year of employment.
 The total remaining principal will be paid at the end of the second year of employment.
 Specific terms for required length of service with private sector companies may vary by company.